openedx/edx-platform/docs/guides/studio_oauth.rst

 #.
 Configure Studio to initiative OAuth flow and use a separate session cookie::

     LOGIN_URL: /login/  # to activate OAuth functionality
-    SESSION_COOKIE_DOMAIN: <studio domain>  # since no longer using root domain to share with LMS
     SESSION_COOKIE_NAME: studio_sessionid

 Cleanup